mojee13/Scientific-Computing-for-Physicists/task01_docker.md

-# How to Install Docker and Run AlmaLinux 9 Containers on Windows 11
+# How to Install Docker and Run AlmaLinux 9 on Windows 11
 Author: Mojtaba Roshana
 __________________________________________________________________